microsoft/qsharp-language/Approved/implicitly-scoped-qubit-allocation.md

 }
 ```

+The lifetime of the qubit `q` is the same as the lifetime of the surrounding block.
+A new block is syntactically required, but does not serve any purpose other than increasing the indentation level.

-Example 2a: Many qubits allocated in a single `using` statement with tuple destructuring.
+**Example 2a:** Many qubits allocated in a single `using` statement with tuple destructuring.

 ```qsharp
 operation QubitTuple(n : Int) : Result {